Changing any of the form inputs will cause the list of events to refresh with the filtered results.

 Hyde Park Art Center 5020 South Cornell Ave., Chicago

 Longstanding artist, educator, and designer Robert Earl Paige believes beauty should be accessible all around us for everyone to experience.
-This exhibition presents a survey of textiles, drawings, tiles, prints, and other works that spans over half a century of Paige’s prolific creative practice and aims to encourage us to make art every day.
-The […]
+This exhibition presents a survey of textiles, drawings, tiles, prints, […]

 Parapluie